How Much Does Decomposed Granite Cost in 2025?

 Granite Rock Prices by Type

-There are three primary types of granite rock.
-The type you choose affects your overall costs.
+There are three primary types of granite rock, and the type you choose will affect your overall costs.

-Type of Crushed GraniteAverage Price per Cubic YardIdeal Use
+Type of Crushed GraniteAverage Price per TonIdeal Use

 Natural Decomposed Granite

-Natural decomposed granite provides nutrients and drainage for plants, making it a popular and longer-lasting alternative to mulch.
-This type of granite typically costs around $60 per ton
+Natural decomposed granite provides nutrients and drainage for your plants, making it a popular and longer-lasting alternative to mulch.
+This type of granite costs an average of $60 per ton.

 Stabilized Decomposed Granite

-Stabilized decomposed granite costs about $185 per ton.
+Stabilized decomposed granite costs an average of $185 per ton.
 The price for this type of granite is much higher than that of simple crushed granite because the supplier must add and mix a stabilizing agent with the granite.
 The granite also requires time to decompose.

 Decomposed Granite With Resin

 Decomposed granite with resin additives resembles asphalt, and it’s typically the strongest and longest-lasting decomposed granite type.
 Many people use it for driveways since it doesn’t erode as quickly as other granite types.
-However, it’s among the most expensive granite types at around $225 per ton
+However, it’s among the most expensive granite types at $225 per ton.

 Budgeting for Decomposed Granite

-Compared to stone pavers or concrete, decomposed granite is a very cost-effective way to surface driveways, roads, paths, or to simply finish a garden bed.
-Here are a few ways to further reduce the cost of this project when it’s time to call a local granite and paving professional:
+Decomposed granite is a cost-effective way to surface your driveway, paths, or garden beds compared to stone pavers or concrete.
+Here are a few ways to further reduce your project costs when it’s time to call a local granite and paving professional:

-• Calculate how much crushed granite you need and purchase it beforehand in order to reduce labor and transportation costs.
+• Calculate how much crushed granite you need and purchase it beforehand to reduce labor and transportation costs.

-• Choose the right granite for your needs—reserve more expensive, durable options like stabilized or resin-coated crushed granite for driveways and paths.
+• Choose the right granite for your needs—save the more expensive, durable options like stabilized or resin-coated crushed granite for driveways and paths, and use natural granite where appropriate.

-• Hire a decomposed granite professional in the drier summer months for faster installation and more budget-friendly labor costs.
+• Hire a decomposed granite professional during the drier summer months for faster installation and lower labor costs.

-• Consider how deep your crushed granite needs to be in order to be effective—driveways should be six inches deep, while patios can be just 2.5 to three inches deep.
+• Consider how deep your crushed granite needs to be for effectiveness—driveways should be six inches deep, while patios can be just 2.5 to three inches deep.

 How HomeAdvisor Gets Its Cost Data